obsidianmd/obsidian-developer-docs/en/Reference/CSS variables/Foundations/Spacing.md

 - `--size-4-2` represents `8px` (4x2)
 - `--size-4-4` represents `16px` (4x4)

-In addition to the 4-pixel grid, Obsidan also provides a set of variables that uses a 2-pixel grid.
+In addition to the 4-pixel grid, Obsidian also provides a set of variables that uses a 2-pixel grid.
 Use these sparingly and only when you need more fine-grained spacing.

 | Variable      | Default value |
 | ------------- | ------------- |